What Is the Cost of a New Furnace?

 FAQs

-Purchasing a new furnace and hiring an installation service can be a confusing process, especially if you’ve never done so before.
-We’ve answered a few common questions to help make this process easier.
+Purchasing a new furnace and hiring an installation service can be a confusing process, especially for those who have never done so before.
+These are the answers to a few common questions to help make this process easier.

 Q. How much is a new furnace for a 2,000-square-foot home?

-To calculate the correctly sized furnace for your home, you first need to know your home’s square footage.
-From there, you can figure out the average heating capacity the furnace needs to properly warm up your space.
+To calculate the correctly sized furnace for a home, the first step is to find out the home’s square footage.
+From there, it’s possible to figure out the average heating capacity the furnace needs to properly warm up the space.
 For a 2,000-square-foot home, it’ll cost around $3,300 for a new furnace based on total square footage and BTU rating.

 Q. How hard is it to replace a furnace?